Menu

 Larger Example

 In this example we see that it is possible to use only one method to count three different animals with three different increments for each animal.
-We acheive this by passing both the event object and the increment number:
+We achieve this by passing both the event object and the increment number:

 Example